-There are many countries which are famous for their distinct and innovative approaches to artistic filmmaking, unfortunately, Denmark is not one of them.
+There are many countries which are famous for their distinct and innovative approaches to artistic filmmaking.
+Denmark is usually not one of them.
 According to the international film industry Denmark has only really contributed to the world of cinema with two things, nordic noir series and Nikolaj Coster-Waldau.
 Nevertheless, there is so much more to Danish feature films than solving the crimes of psychopaths.
 Being a relatively small country does have its limitations when it comes to casting and therefore one will find that the same actors are used repeatedly.
 By now, the world knows about our three main actors, namely Mikkelsen, Coster-Waldau and Lie Kaas, who usually occupy the roles of either foreigners with psychopathic tendencies or Viking-looking heroes, but in Danish cinema they are usually neither of these.

 The films in this guide are the ones that Danes themselves love, probably because they so cruelly demonstrate the strange reality of Danish life through black humor and disturbing amounts of political incorrectness.
 With a maximum audience of approximately 6 million people for the purely Danish version of a feature film, there is plenty of room for experimenting with provocative or even discomforting themes, portrayed in a cruelly honest manner.